Thyroid Issues – Hypothyroidism and Hyperthyroidism

 The thyroid gland is a vital part of our metabolism regulation and energy.
 As this gland fails to work properly, by low or high activity, many problems can occur.
 Primarily known as Hypothyroidism and Hyperthyroidism respectively, understanding the signs and symptoms, causes and treatments can improve your recovery and prevention of these serious diseases.

-It is estimated that one in twenty people are prone to develop thyroid issues and more prevalent in women than men.
+It is estimated that one in twenty (1 in 20) people are prone to develop thyroid issues and more prevalent in women than men.

 Hypothyroidism vs. Hyperthyroidism (see list of signs and symptoms below)

 An imbalance of the hormone, Thyroxin that is produced by the thyroid, can cause these diseases.
 Thyroxin deficiency, or under productive thyroid, can lead to hypothyroidism.
 You might experience tiredness, muscle pain and weakness, cramping, poor concentration, sensitivity to cold, horseness of voice, low body temperature, swelling, thinning hair and dry skin.

 An excess amount of Thyroxin, or over productive thyroid, can lead to hyperthyroidism.
 Symptoms may include anxiety, nervousness, irritation, weight loss, increased heart rate, diarrhea, heat sensitivity, and bulging eyes.
 In some cases the thyroid will begin to grow larger, called a goiter, to capture more iodine if there is an iodine deficiency.

 Lifestyle is a key factor in thyroid issues.
 Some factors include:

 Also, toxic adenomas, Grave’s disease or thyroiditis can lead to hyperthyroidism, just as overexposure to iodine or lithium, Hashimoto’s or thyroid removal can lead to hypothyroidism.